Web Service (WS) Security with SOAP Example

 1. If the message within the SOAP body has been signed with any security key, that key can be defined in the header element.

-2. If any element within the SOAP Body is encrypted, the header would contain the necessary encryptions keys so that the message can be decrypted when it reaches the destination.
+2. If any element within the SOAP Body is encrypted, the header would contain the necessary encryption keys so that the message can be decrypted when it reaches the destination.

-In a multiple server environments, the above technique of SOAP authentication helps in the following way.
+In a multiple-server environment, the above technique of SOAP authentication helps in the following way:

 • Since the SOAP body is encrypted, it will only be able to be decrypted by the web server that hosts the web service.
 This is because of how the SOAP protocol is designed.

-• Suppose if the message is passed to the database server in an HTTP request, it cannot be decrypted because the database does not have right mechanisms to do so.
+• Suppose the message is passed to the database server in an HTTP request; it cannot be decrypted because the database does not have the right mechanisms to do so.

 Web Service Security Standards